atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 In the future, peer-to-peer messaging over the "Hyperswarm" network may be coordinated by the Hypercore service.
 User programs could request peer connections through the Hypercore service's API, which then proxies the messages over the network on their behalf.

 HTTP or WebSocket messaging to other devices should be coordinated by the host environment.
 As with p2p sockets, programs must request these connections and have permissions applied on a case-by-case basis.

 Once all external messaging is routed through the host environment and core services, we will be able to audit, permission, and (when appropriate) dynamically re-route messages.
 Again, this is contingent on the sandbox introduction, but the system should be designed with the presence of the sandbox in mind.

-<sup>†</sup> <em>As the Node runtime is not currently sandboxed, these permissions are only enforced on Deno services for now.</em>
+<sup>†</sup> <em>As the Node runtime is not currently sandboxed, these permissions are not enforced yet.</em>

 ## The host environment

 ### Service execution

 Service execution is managed by the host environment.
-Programs are currently run as Node or Deno scripts.
-Deno scripts are sandboxed using Deno's JS isolate configuration, but as Node lacks sandboxing tools there is no perimeter enforced at this time.
-In the near future, Atek needs to support other runtimes (docker, possibly wasm) and introduce a consistent sandboxing solution (gvisor, firecracker).
+Programs are currently run as Node scripts.
+As Node lacks sandboxing tools there is no perimeter enforced at this time.
+In the near future, Atek needs to support other runtimes (docker, possibly wasm) and introduce a consistent sandboxing solution.

 **⚠️ NOTE!
 Until a sandbox is introduced, Atek is not a safe environment.
-Deno's sandbox provides some security but Node has no sandbox, and the ideal model will use virtualization and/or OS tools to restrict program access to the host device.
+Node has no sandbox, and the ideal model will use virtualization and/or OS tools to restrict program access to the host device.
 The security model described will not be active until this is done.**

 Programs are passed a small set of environment variables and allowed access to two ports: the host environment's port and an assigned port which the program must listen on.